Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 - You've read the [main Helm README](./README.md) page
 - You are proficient in Kubernetes
 - A machine with at least 16GB memory
-- Having installed one between:
+- Having installed either of:
   - [Rancher for Desktop](https://rancherdesktop.io/).
 Includes kubectl and Helm, ready to use right after installation.
   - [Docker for Desktop](https://docs.docker.com/desktop/).
 Requires separate install of kubectl and Helm.

 ### Rancher Desktop specific configuration

-Uncheck `Enable Traefik` from the `Kubernetes Settings` page to disable Traefik.
+Uncheck `Enable Traefik` from the `Kubernetes Settings` page to disable the default ingress controller.
 You may need to exit and restart Rancher Desktop for the change to take effect.
 Ref: [Setup NGINX Ingress Controller](https://docs.rancherdesktop.io/how-to-guides/setup-NGINX-Ingress-Controller)

 ### Docker Desktop specific configuration

-[Prerequisites](./desktop-deployment.md#Prerequisites) are consistent with those for Docker Desktop.
-Additionally, it is essential to install the latest version of [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) & [Helm](https://helm.sh/docs/intro/install).
+On top of the Docker desktop [Prerequisites](./desktop-deployment.md#Prerequisites), it is essential to install the latest version of [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) & [Helm](https://helm.sh/docs/intro/install).

 After the installation of Docker Desktop, the following configurations should be adjusted within Docker Desktop settings.

 - `Settings > Resources > Advanced > CPUs:8, Memory: 16GB, Swap: 1GB`
 - `Settings > kubernetes > Enable Kubernetes`

-After making the necessary settings `Apply and restart` the docker desktop.
+After changing the necessary settings `Apply and restart` the docker desktop.

 ## Deployment